fpom/cow/README.md

  - pass command-line arguments: use `// arg: my argv` in the source code
  - set environment variables: use `// env: NAME=VALUE` in the source code, several times if needed
+ - run arbitrary commands instead of `make`: use `// run: command` in the source code

 ### Processing